Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 unintentional 'co-benefit' to an efficient and enjoyable urban transport system.
-There is a limited time horizon in which to invest still abundant physical and human energy into a sustainable future, so the pro-cycling policies should continue to be persued with urgency.
+There is a limited time horizon in which to invest still abundant physical and human energy into a sustainable future, so the pro-cycling policies should continue to be pursued with urgency.
 It is hoped that the evidence provided in this paper will help ensure that such policies are implemented with swiftness, but not haste.

 # References